 system to something comparable in scale.

-draws an arrow from the current cursor
+ARROW draws an arrow from the current cursor

-position to the World (user) coordinate (X,Y
+position to the World (user) coordinate (X,Y).

 The acute angle of the arrow point, in degrees, is specified by

-; angles in the range
+the optional input ANGLE; angles in the range

 20.0 to 90.0 give reasonable results.
-If ANGLE
+If ANGLE is

 not present on the command line, a value of 45.0 degrees is used.